Skip to main content

 • “The other complaint is more geared towards a very specific character design for a character at the very end of the game.”

-• “If you can put aside Inti's questionable character designs, and their need to zoom in excessively on every character during a super move, you'll probably have a pretty good time.”
+• “If you can put aside Inti's inappropriate character designs, and their need to zoom way too much on every character's features when they do a super, you'll probably have a pretty good time.”

 • emotional